 Uday Gajendar, Lada Gorlenko, and Lou Rosenfeld make up our program committee.
 Dan Willis curates our storytellers’ session.
 MJ Broadbent is our official sketch noter, and Natalie Hanson is our official trip noter.

-is a proven design leader focused on new product innovation & guiding start-ups on UX fundamentals.
-Uday has 15 years of versatile expertise at Frogdesign, Citrix, Peel, Netflix, Adobe, CloudPhysics and others, spanning enterprise to consumer, web to mobile domains.
-He also regularly writes for ACM Interactions and routinely speaks worldwide on design topics at SXSW, UX Australia, IxDA, and other venues.
-You can read Uday’s thoughts on design at his blog,www.ghostinthepixel.com
+specializes in “next-gen” innovation projects and “three-in-a-box” product development with business and engineering leads.
+He also regularly writes for ACM Interactions and speaks worldwide on design topics at SXSW, UX Australia, IxDA, Midwest UX, and other venues.
+You can read Uday’s thoughts on design at his blog

 is an enterprise veteran with expertise in UX and Organizational Design.
 She ran customer research programs for the European Commission, British Telecom, IBM, and Microsoft, and owns a leadership development firm that coaches on customer-focused innovation.
 Lada works on adapting classic UX techniques to the B2B context, to help design products and services for complex organizations, not just individuals.